quickapps/docs/en/developers/plugins.rst

 -  Unregister plugin from the ``plugins`` table.
 -  Regenerate related caches.

 What plugins should do
 ~~~~~~~~~~~~~~~~~~~~~~

-The following tasks should be performed by the plugins during the
+The following tasks should be performed by the plugins during the uninstallation
-uninstallation process.
-The best place to perform these tasks is on
+process.
+The best place to perform these tasks is on ``afterUninstall`` or
-``afterUninstall`` or ``beforeUninstall`` callbacks.
+``beforeUninstall`` callbacks.

 -  Remove all related Database tables.
 -  Remove all defined options from the ``options`` table.

-In general, your plugin should remove anything that is not automatically
+In general, your plugin should remove anything that is not automatically removed by
-removed by QuickAppsCMS.
+QuickAppsCMS.

 Events triggered
 ~~~~~~~~~~~~~~~~

--  ``Plugin.<PluginName>.beforeUninstall``: Before plugins is removed
-   from DB and before plugin’s directory is deleted from "/plugins".
+-  Plugin.<PluginName>.beforeUninstall: Before plugins is removed from DB and before plugin’s directory is deleted from "/plugins".

--  ``Plugin.<PluginName>.afterUninstall``: After plugins was removed
-   from DB and after plugin’s directory was deleted from "/plugins"
+-  Plugin.<PluginName>.afterUninstall: After plugins was removed from DB and after plugin’s directory was deleted from "/plugins"

 Where ``<PluginName>`` is the inflected name of your plugin, for example, if in your "composer.json" your package name is ``author-name/super-plugin-name`` then plugin’s inflected name is ``SuperPluginName``.

 Plugin Options